BrandonTang89/BatchSD/README.txt

 Is there support for chinese songs?
 ANS: yes.
 BatchSD should work for all languages. very cool.

+What is up with the random "403" Errors?
+ANS: Youtube doesn't really like people downloading videos from their site.
+     Hence there is a cap on the number of videos one is able to download per unit time.
+     "403" error just means that youtube is blocking the downloads.
+     However BatchSD tries to deal with this by skipping that video and remembering to come back to download it.

+     TLDR, don't worry, if you leave batchSD running long enough, all the songs will eventually be downloaded.

 Is this Piracy?
 ANS: nawwwwwhhhhhhhh thats uber lame and BatchSD is very cool so we dont do that here.